When you're breaking up, you need someone to hear what you are saying.

 Our 80 plus lawyers can help with all divorce matters, including applying for a divorce, reaching a financial settlement, be it the divisions of assets, what happens to the family home, pensions or maintenance payments.

 Our specialist child law team helps parents to resolve their issues and clarify arrangements for their children.

 At times, reaching an agreement can be difficult, but with our professional legal support from the beginning and holistic approach, over 81% of our cases settle out of court.

-A divorce is the dissolution of marriage through a legal process by filing a petition in a court of law.
-Once a couple have divorced, they are no longer legally married; however, there may be legal contracts set in place such as maintenance orders and child arragements orders that they must still adhere to.
+A divorce is the dissolution of marriage through a legal process by filing an application in a court of law.
+Once a couple has divorced, they are no longer legally married; however, there may be legal contracts set in place such as maintenance orders and child arrangements orders that they must still adhere to.

 Can I get divorced?

 To be eligible for divorce or to end a civil partnership, you need to have been married or in the civil partnership for 12 months or more.